Diego Fagúndez: LA Galaxy

+Return to the New England Revolution

+On March 13, 2026, the New England Revolution announced that they had re-signed Fagúndez to a one-year contract until the end of the 2026 MLS season, with a club option to extend for a further year.
+Fagúndez made his first appearance for club on March 15, 2026, vs. Cincinnati FC.
+He recorded his 80th assist one minute after being subbed in.
+He made his 262nd appearance for the Revolution on March 15, 2026, surpassing Shalrie Joseph for 2nd-most all-time.

+On April 14, 2026, Fagúndez scored his first goal since returning to the Revolution in a U.S. Open Cup round of 32 victory over Rhode Island FC.

 International career

 Fagúndez is a former Uruguay youth international.
 He made his debut for Uruguay U20 team in October 2012.
 He played two games for Uruguay U20 against Peru in that month.
 In the first he entered as a substitute in the 83rd minute; in the second fixture he was brought on in the 45th minute.

 In April 2013, he stated that he would be willing to represent either Uruguay or the United States at the 2013 FIFA U-20 World Cup.
 However, he was not called up by Uruguay and was not eligible for represent U.S. at the time due to not having citizenship.

 In August 2014, he was called up again for the Uruguay U20 national team and played in two games against Peru, a 1–0 win victory and a 1–1 draw.

 In January 2015, Fagúndez was called up for the 2015 South American Youth Championship.
 He played in Uruguay's 1–0 victory over Colombia.